This picture shows Massanja in the middle. Cantwell and David paid him a visit last year.

 An old weighing scale he is using which needs to be exchanged for a digital one.

-(iii) Lack of transport to easily reach other areas.
+of transport to easily reach other areas.

-(iv) Opening of a laboratory belonging to Roman Catholic church almost one kilometer from his pharmacy kiosk
+(iv) Opening of a laboratory belonging to Roman Catholic church almost one kilometer from his pharmacy kiosk has led to more patients going to the clinic resulting in reduced sales.

-has led to more patients going to the clinic resulting in reduced sales.
+(iv) Opening of a laboratory belonging to Roman Catholic church almost one kilometer from his pharmacy kiosk has led to more patients going to the clinic resulting in reduced sales.

-Massanja further reports that, good flow of patients will increase the income in his pharmacy kiosk , this will enable him to pay forward accordingly.
+the income in his pharmacy kiosk , this will enable him to pay forward